 Take an illegal wiretap, for example.
 Suppose the police begin to listen in on and record the statements of suspected drug dealers without first getting a warrant.
 One of the dealers says that he left some cocaine in an abandoned warehouse so that his buyer could pick it up.
 The police go to the building and find the drugs.
-Not only is the illegally recorded statement (the poisonous tree) inadmissible, so too are the drugs the officers found (the fruit of that tree).
+Not only is the illegally recorded statement (the poisonous tree) inadmissible, but so are the drugs the officers found (the fruit of that tree).

-Courts use the terms "inevitable discovery" and "attenuated taint" to describe situations in which the government finds evidence illegally, but could have found it lawfully.
-In those instances, the evidence isn’t inadmissible.
+Courts use the terms "inevitable discovery" and "attenuated taint" to describe situations in which the government finds evidence illegally but could have found it lawfully.
+In those instances, the evidence may be admissible.
 (For another way to get illegally obtained evidence into court, see Is illegally seized evidence admissible to attack a defendant's credibility?)

 Consider again the wiretapping example.
 Immediately after the officers go to the warehouse and snatch the drugs, the police hear from a reliable informant, who reports the cocaine and its location.
 The court finds that the informant's tip would have provided enough information for a lawfully issued warrant to search the warehouse.
 In many places, a court would probably admit the drugs into evidence because the officers could—and presumably would—have found them without the illegal wiretap.